-- (a) A quorum requires the presence of a majority of the compact members of the Commission or their alternates.
-For purposes of commission meetings other than the annual meeting, presence includes participation by telephone, videoconference, or similar technological means that allows members or their alternates to participate in the discussions as the meetings occur.
-For the annual meeting, presence, for purposes of a quorum, means physical presence at the meeting; however, a compact member or their alternate and a sovereignty member or their alternate may participate and vote at the annual meeting by telephone, videoconference, or similar technological means.
-If the Executive Committee has directed an annual meeting be held exclusively by telephone, videoconference, or similar technological means, then physical presence is not required.
-No voting by proxy is allowed. - (b) All actions taken by the Commission, except as otherwise provided, require an affirmative vote of (1) a majority of the number of compact member states, and (2) a majority of the number of compact and sovereignty member states. - (c) Actions regarding the transmittal of recommendations relating to uniformity or compatibility of tax laws made pursuant to Article VI.3.(b) of the Compact require an affirmative vote of (1) at least 60 percent of the total number of compact member states, and (2) at least 60 percent of the combined total number of compact and sovereignty member states.
-Statements of minority views, if any, will be transmitted together with the recommendations relating to uniformity or compatibility to which they apply. - (d) Actions regarding the financial matters of the Commission require an affirmative vote of (1) a majority of the number of compact member states, (2) a majority of the number of compact and sovereignty member states, and (3) compact and sovereignty member states reflecting a majority of the total population of all compact and sovereignty member states according to the current United States Statistical Abstract.
+- (a) A quorum requires the presence of a majority of the members of the Commission or their alternates.
+For purposes of special commission meetings other than the annual meeting, presence includes participation by telephone, videoconference, or similar technological means that allows members or their alternates to participate in the discussions as the meetings occur.
+For the annual meeting, presence, for purposes of a quorum, means physical presence at the meeting.
+However, a member or their alternate may participate and vote at the annual meeting by telephone, videoconference, or similar technological means.
+No voting by proxy is allowed. - (b) All actions taken by the Commission, except as otherwise provided, require an affirmative vote of both (1) a majority of the number of member states, and (2) member states reflecting a majority of the total population of all member states according to the current United States Statistical Abstract. - (c) Actions regarding the transmittal of recommendations relating to uniformity or compatibility of tax laws made pursuant to Article VI.3.(b) of the Compact require an affirmative vote of (1) at least 60 percent of the total number of member states, and (2) member states reflecting a majority of the total population of all member states according to the current United States Statistical Abstract.
+Statements of minority views, if any, will be transmitted together with the recommendations relating to uniformity or compatibility to which they apply.

-- (e) If, when a vote is taken, any action does not achieve the required majority but otherwise receives a greater number of votes in favor, then voting on the proposed action will be held open for 30 days to allow absent or abstaining compact and sovereignty members to submit a vote in writing.
-But if votes from absent or abstaining compact and sovereignty member states cannot change the result, then voting will not be held open. - (f) When a compact or sovereignty member state has more than one agency charged with the administration of the type of taxes to which the compact applies but not all of those agencies regularly participate in and provide financial support for the general activities of the Commission, the amount of population used for the state under subsection (d) (3) is determined by taking the population of the state and multiplying it by a ratio of the amount of the type of taxes to which the compact applies that are administered and collected by that agency to the type of taxes to which the compact applies that are collected by the state. - (g) Any matter not contained in the original agenda sent pursuant to Bylaw 4(c) and considered at a regular meeting of the Commission or a special meeting of the Commission becomes effective only upon a determination by a two-thirds vote of the compact and sovereignty members or their alternates, or, if less than two-thirds of the compact and sovereignty members or their alternates are present, a unanimous vote of those present at such meeting.
-Such matters which do not receive a sufficient vote of those present at the meeting will be placed on the agenda of the next regular meeting as "Unfinished Business" or of any special meeting when specified on the agenda set forth in the notice thereof. - (h) The vote on any matter before the Commission will be taken in such manner as to show how each compact and sovereignty member voted, and a record thereof is to appear in the minutes of the meeting.
-Minutes of all meetings will be made by the executive director and drafts thereof made available to all compact members, sovereignty members, alternates, attorneys general of the party states, their designees or other counsel not less than 30 days prior to the next regular meeting.
-In the case of a special meeting, the draft minutes should be made available as soon as practicable after the meeting.
+- (d) If any proposed action receiving the vote of a majority of member states under subsection (b)(1) or (c)(1) above does not receive either an affirmative vote reflecting a majority of the total population of the member states or a negative vote reflecting a majority of the total population of the member states, then voting on the proposed action will be held open for 15 days to allow absent or abstaining members to submit a written vote. - (e) Any matter not contained in the original agenda sent pursuant to Bylaw 4(c) and considered at a regular meeting of the Commission or a special meeting of the Commission becomes effective only upon a determination by a two-thirds vote of the members or their alternates, or, if less than two-thirds of the members or their alternates are present, a unanimous vote of those present at such meeting.
+Such matters which do not receive a sufficient vote of those present at the meeting will be placed on the agenda of the next regular meeting as "Unfinished Business" or of any special meeting when specified on the agenda set forth in the notice thereof. - (f) The vote on any matter before the Commission will be taken in such manner as to show how each Commissioner voted, and a record thereof is to appear in the minutes of the meeting.
+Minutes of all meetings will be made by the executive director and drafts thereof circulated to all commissioners, alternates, attorneys general of the party states, their designees or other counsel not less than 30 days prior to the next regular meeting.
+In the case of a special meeting, the draft minutes should be circulated as soon as practicable after the meeting.